Cataño, Puerto Rico: History

 Hernando de Cataño was chosen to offer his medical services in Puerto Rico during Francisco Bahamonde de Lugo's tenure as Governor of Puerto Rico (1564–1568).
 He was one of the first physicians who arrived in Puerto Rico during its colonization and, upon accepting his position, received as payment a piece of land across the San Juan islet.
 From that time, the region started to be recognized by the name of its original owner.
 As people started establishing in the area, Cataño was declared as a barrio of Bayamón.
 However, there wasn't much success in the town's development during these years due to its swamp-like terrain.
 Still, around 1690, a hermitage was established to allow residents to receive religious services without having to travel to Bayamón.

 In the middle of the 19th century, a ferry company was founded to facilitate the transportation of merchandise and passengers through the San Juan Bay.
 This spurred a growth in the population of Cataño, transforming it into one of the most prosperous barrios of Bayamón.
 Still, attempts to separate themselves from Bayamón in 1839 were unsuccessful.
 On June 26, 1893, Bishop Antonio Puig y Montserrat separated the barrios of Cataño, Palo Seco, and Palmas from Bayamón's parish and established an independent parish for the residents of these sectors.
 In 1927, Cataño was officially declared a municipality with the name Hato de Palmas de Cataño, which overtime was simply shortened to Cataño.

 Politics played a crucial part in the foundation of the town, since Bayamón was controlled by an administration with opposing ideologies to those of the island's Legislature.
 The separation of Cataño from Bayamón was a strategy to weaken that opposition.

 With only 12.5 km2 of territory, Cataño is the smallest municipality in Puerto Rico.
 It is less than half the size of Hormigueros, the next-smallest in area.

-The people of Cataño were left in despair when Hurricane María struck on September 20, 2017, destroying their infrastructure and homes.
+The people of Cataño were left in despair when Hurricane Maria struck on September 20, 2017, destroying their infrastructure and homes.
 With winds of 240 km/h the hurricane destroyed and flooded an estimated 650 homes and the roads became rivers (flooded).
 An estimated 80% of homes in the Juana Matos area of Cataño were destroyed.